cartermp/dnx-apps/app-using-dnx/Writeup.md

 ```

-Note that framework assemblies being used are explicitly referenced in the `net40` target, and NuGet references are also explictly listed in the `dotnet` target.
+Note that framework assemblies being used are explicitly referenced in the `net40` target, and NuGet references are also explictly listed in the `dotnet55` target.

 Next, your `using`s in your source file can be adjusted like this: